srish/gerrit-newcomer-bot/README.md

 Gerrit newcomer bot for Wikimedia Foundation’s Gerrit

 It attempts at helping DevRel’s in two ways: a) provides a solution to welcome newcomers and b) a process to query newcomer patches.
-It typically does two things: a) adds a reviewer ("first-time-contributor") to a patch submitted by a first time contributor and uploads a welcome message in a comment b) add contributors with five patches submitted only to a group called "NEWCOMERS".
+It typically does two things: a) adds a reviewer ("first-time-contributor") to a patch submitted by a first time contributor and uploads a welcome message in a comment b) add contributors with five patches submitted only to a group called "Newcomers".
 Then to query patches in Gerrit, you could type in the search term to fetch:
 * First time contributors: `reviewer:First-time-contributor` (https://gerrit.git.wmflabs.org/r/#/c/135/)
-* New contributors with five patches in total: `ownerin:NEWCOMERS` (https://gerrit.git.wmflabs.org/r/#/q/ownerin:NEWCOMERS)
+* New contributors with five patches in total: `ownerin:Newcomers` (https://gerrit.git.wmflabs.org/r/#/q/ownerin:Newcomers)

 Development
 -----------